briantwhelan/Sorting-Algorithms/README.md

 Quicksort has a best-case time complexity of &Theta;(NlogN) as in an ideal scenario, the pivot chosen results in half the elements lying to its left and the other half to its left.
 This wold divide the array in half we each recursive call and lead to this performance.

 Quicksort is not stable but is an in-place sorting algorithm.
 However, it does require additional memory due to the recursive calls meaning it has a worst-case space complexity of &Theta;(N).
+This worst-case space complexity can be improved to &Theta;(N) with some minor modifications o the algorithm.

 ### Potential Improvements
 - **Shuffle Array Before Sorting** - as mentioned previously, Quicksort has quadratic performance in cases where the array is sorted or almost sorted.
 Hence, by shuffling the array prior to sorting, we can minimise the chance of this performance occurring.
 (I have implemented this improvement in my algorithm)